Tableau: What made you look to Tableau for support with analytics?

 Torry: With hundreds of millions of loan quotes, some users don’t get a lot of quotes for the particular loan they're looking for.
 By looking at the distribution of this data and how it's spread out across different loan types, we can figure out users who have particular credit score problems may not get as many loan quotes, or maybe if you want an investment property it's a little harder to find a lender who's willing to lend in the current kind of real estate environment.
 So we can look at all these different characteristics and see what type of response users are getting, and if they're having a good experience shopping for their loan on Zillow or not.

 Steve: Our economics team has published a lot of things using the Tableau Public product.
 One really cool one that they've done is a negative equity.
 So if your house is underwater, you can zoom by county or zip code and see exactly how much your county or zip code is underwater on average.

 You can really personalise the data as opposed to just having a national snapshot number in an article; you can zoom in and see how it affects you more realistically than just the average American.
 That's a lot more powerful, we think.

 Tableau: Are you getting a good response online with Tableau Public?

 Steve: We’ve had very high engagement rates with the Tableau Public products we've put out on the Web.
-People really enjoy seeing how they can dial into their neighborhood and see how the market is affecting them.
-We've got all sorts of metrics around growth of the market and home values.
-People are really interested to see how their trend in a small-market area compares to other neighborhoods.
+People really enjoy seeing how they can check their neighbourhood and see how the market is affecting them.
+We have sorts of metrics around growth of the market and home values.
+People are really interested to see how their trend in a small-market area compares to other neighbourhoods.

 Tableau: How has the use of Tableau expanded at Zillow?